 7. ROASTING STARCHY VEGETABLES

-Starchy vegetables, when roasted without oil, generally take longer to cook than non-starchy ones due to their denser nature.
-In a preheated oven at around 400°F (205°C), starchy vegetables like potatoes, sweet potatoes, and beets typically need between 30 to 45 minutes to reach doneness.
+When roasted without oil, starchy vegetables generally take longer to cook than non-starchy ones due to their denser nature.
+In a preheated oven at around 400ยฐF (205ยฐC), starchy vegetables like potatoes, sweet potatoes, and beets typically need 30 to 45 minutes to reach doneness.
 The exact timing will hinge on the type of vegetable and the size of the cut pieces.

-For optimal results, turn or stir the vegetables halfway through the roasting process to ensure even cooking.
+Turn or stir the vegetables halfway through the roasting process for optimal results to ensure even cooking.
 You’ll know they’re ready when they are fork-tender throughout and have a slight caramelization or browning on the outside.
-Always keep an eye on them, especially as they approach the 30-minute mark, to prevent overcooking.
+Always watch them, especially as they approach the 30-minute mark, to prevent overcooking.

 8. ROASTING NON-STARCHY VEGETABLES

-Non-starchy vegetables typically take between 15 to 25 minutes in a preheated oven at around 400°F (205°C) to reach doneness.
+Non-starchy vegetables typically take 15 to 25 minutes in a preheated oven at around 400ยฐF (205ยฐC) to reach doneness.
 Again, the exact timing will depend on the type and size of the vegetable pieces and the desired level of caramelization.
-It’s always a good idea to start checking for tenderness with a fork around the 15-minute mark.
+It’s always a good idea to check for tenderness with a fork around the 15-minute mark.

 Rotate or stir the vegetables midway through the roasting time to ensure even cooking.
 Once they’re fork-tender and slightly browned or caramelized at the edges, they’re done and ready to be enjoyed.